Dinner in America: Plot

-The following day, Simon prevents Patty from going to a job interview to be a dish cleaner and instead takes her to the basement of his mother's house.
+The following day, Simon, instead of taking Patty to a job interview to be a dish cleaner, takes her to the basement of his mother's house.
 He tells her that he is John Q and proves it by returning her postcards.
-He praises her songwriting abilities.
-They have sex and later perform one of her songs.
-Her singing brings him to tears.
-Simon's family arrives home and invites the pair to dinner.
+He praises her love poems, calling them "brilliant power pop songs."
+They have sex and later record a song, with her singing his favourite poem as lyrics, which brings him to tears.
+Simon's family arrives home and begrudgingly invite the pair to dinner.
 When the family starts to criticize Simon and accuse him of being a drug addict, Patty confronts them, but they mistake her awkwardness for drug use.
-The family kicks them both out.
-Patty asks Simon if he thinks she is retarded, to which he tells her to stop undervaluing herself because she is a "total punk rocker."
-When Simon tells his music manager that he refuses to play with the Alliance, his band members decide to call the police and turn him in for a reward.
+The disagreements escalate, Simon damages a display cabinet, and the family kicks them both out.
+Patty asks Simon if he thinks she has a mental disability, to which he tells her to never call herself the ablest slur she used and that she is a "total punk rocker."
+Patty says that day is even better than the previous one.
+When Simon tells a music manager that he refuses to play with the Alliance, his band members allow the manager to turn him in for the reward as recompense for breaking the agreement.
 Simon takes Patty on another date to a "secret" rock show.
-He sings one of her favorite songs, "Dinner in America," and dedicates the performance to her, cementing their relationship.
+He sings one of her favorite songs, "Dinner in America," and dedicates the performance to her.
 The police arrest Simon as Sissy and Karen notice Patty kissing him before he goes.
-The trio decides to start a riot grrrl band.
-Sometime later, Patty reads a letter from Simon that includes a nude photo of him.
-She punches a bully that calls her a retard, walks away, puts on a ski mask, and listens to the song she recorded with Simon.
+The impressed friends invite Patty to start a riot grrrl band.
+Sometime later, Patty reads a letter from the imprisoned Simon that includes a nude photo of him.
+She punches a bully who calls her an ableist slur, walks away, puts on a ski mask, and listens to the song she recorded with Simon.